 An email following brand guidelines is more identifiable and helps subscribers to build trust on your brand.
 Unfortunately, 38% of surveyed brands didn’t follow brand guidelines as per Litmus’ 2018 State of Email survey of 3000 marketers globally.

-Certain elements should catch the subscribers’ attention when they open the email.
+There is a purpose behind every campaign you create and you need to make sure your subscriber does not miss that.
+So there are certain elements that MUST catch the subscribers’ attention when they open the email.
 This is why creating a visual hierarchy in email right from the first fold is important.
-Most email designers visualize an inverted triangle while designing an email (like shown below) and place the most important information such as sale announcement, hero Images, CTA buttons, navigation buttons, etc. in such a way that the subscribers’ eye pattern is guided from a broad path in the beginning, ending to a point which is the centre of the CTA button.
+Most email designers visualize an inverted triangle while designing an email (like shown below) and place the most important information such as sale announcement, hero Images, CTA buttons, navigation buttons, etc. in such a way that the subscribers’ eye pattern is guided from a broad path, in the beginning, ending to a point which is the center or focus – the CTA button.

 As you can see in the above email from inVision, proper text formatting and semantic tags also create a textual hierarchy which aids in the visual hierarchy.